Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 The Board issues physician (M.D. and D.O.) licenses and physician training licenses to residents, interns, fellows and house physicians.

 The Board also issues for licenses these additional healthcare professions: physician assistants, respiratory care practitioners, acupuncture practitioners, acupuncture detoxification specialists, eastern medicine practitioners, genetic counselors, polysomnographers, midwifery practitioners and administrative medical.
 A Council for each of these healthcare professions advises and assists the Board on licensure and regulatory matters pertaining to its profession.

 The Board also issues certifications to and has other responsibilities in regard to emergency medical technicians/paramedics in collaboration with the Office of Emergency Medical Services.

 The Board’s statutory authority is in 24 Del.
 C., Chapter 17.
 Additional statutory provisions on the Board’s responsibilities in connection with emergency medical technicians/paramedics are in 16 Del.
 C., Chapter 97 and Chapter 98.

-The Board generally meets the first Tuesday of every month at 2:30 p.m., except for the month of August and December.
+Unless notified otherwise, the Board generally meets the first Tuesday of every month at 2:30 p.m., except for the month of August and December.
 Each Council has its own meeting schedule as well.
 All meetings are open to the general public and are held in the Cannon Building, 861 Silver Lake Boulevard, in Dover.
 The meeting schedule is available at the State of Delaware public meeting calendar.